Chiral Lattice Fermions From Staggered Fields: Introduction

-The idea of symmetric mass generation can also be used in vector-like lattice theories and a number of recent numerical studies have provided good evidence for the existence of massive symmetric phases in dimensions from two to four \cite{Ayyar:2014eua,Ayyar:2015lrd,Catterall:2015zua,Catterall:2016dzf,Butt:2018nkn,Ayyar:2016lxq,Ayyar:2017qii,You:2017ltx}.
-While such phases had been observed in early lattice studies, they were typically separated from the weak coupling regime by regions where the symmetries were spontaneously broken, and the massive symmetric phases were interpreted as lattice artifacts.
-The common element in all the new work was that the models employed a variant of the usual staggered fermion prescription containing half as many fermions - a formalism termed reduced staggered fermions.
-This reduced formalism will also form a key ingredient in our proposal for constructing chiral lattice theories.
+The phenomenon of symmetric mass generation has been seen in recent numerical studies of vector-like lattice models in dimensions from two to four \cite{Ayyar:2014eua,Ayyar:2015lrd,Catterall:2015zua,Catterall:2016dzf,Butt:2018nkn,Ayyar:2016lxq,Ayyar:2017qii,You:2017ltx}.
+While massive symmetric phases had been observed in early lattice studies of Higgs-Yukawa theories, they were typically separated from the weak coupling regime by regions where lattice symmetries were spontaneously broken by the formation of bilinear condensates and the massive symmetric phases were interpreted as lattice artifacts \cite{Bock:1993iv,Bock:1990cx,Hasenfratz:1991it,Hasenfratz:1988vc,Lee:1989xq}.
+In the more recent work these massive symmetric phases in theories can be directly connected to the massless phase via a continuous phase transition thereby allowing for a continuum limit.
+One crucial difference between the new work and these older studies is the use of reduced staggered fermions which carry half the number of degrees of freedom of regular staggered fermions and can be thought of as lattice analogs of continuum Majorana fermions.
+They will form a key ingredient in this proposal for constructing chiral lattice theories.

-It was also realized by Xu, Wen, and others that this new method for symmetric mass generation might allow one to construct anomaly free chiral lattice gauge theories and several proposals have been made \cite{You:2014vea,You:2014oaa,Wang:2018cai,Wang:2018ugf}.
-However, it is fair to say that none of these proposals show, in a concrete way, both how to achieve the required mass decoupling for some subset of lattice fields and how the remaining light fields naturally lead to Majorana or Weyl fermions in the continuum limit.
-Our construction aims to bridge this gap by furnishing an explicit lattice theory in which certain single component relativistic lattice fermions can be gapped by a Kitaev type interaction while simultaneously producing a low energy theory which is chiral in the continuum limit.
+It was realized some years ago by Xu, Wen, and others in the condensed matter community that symmetric mass generation might allow one to construct anomaly free chiral lattice gauge theories and several proposals have been made \cite{You:2014vea,You:2014oaa,Wang:2018cai,Wang:2018ugf}.
+However, these models use Hamiltonian formulations and continuum topological arguments to make the case for symmetric mass generation The construction in this paper aims to furnish an explicit Euclidean lattice path integral in which single component relativistic lattice fermions can be gapped by a FK type interaction thereby producing a low energy theory which can be shown to produce chiral fermions in the continuum limit.